 I expected some heavy questioning by Turkish officials as to why I had been in Iraq and what I had done there and I even swapped my memory card out of my camera in case they felt inclined to go through it.
 However, I was actually asked nothing from either side and the wait was mostly in the thorough x-raying and checking that they do of each bag and vehicle.

-The easiest way to go from Iraqi Kurdistan to Turkey is with one of the many bus companies who run ‘thru trips’.
+The easiest way to get from Iraqi Kurdistan to Turkey is with one of the many bus companies who run ‘thru trips’.
 Many of the buses originate in Erbil and some begin in Duhok, where they run through to many Turkish cities, even as far as Istanbul.
 I asked my hotel in Duhok and they called Cizre Nuh (one of the better companies) office and reserved me a seat for the following day and this was by far the easiest way to go.

 The buses leave from the companies respective offices.
 Cizre Nuh and a few others were clustered together, quite a way outside of the city centre, on the road to Zakho, just passed the University of Duhok.
 There was only around 7 people on the bus when we left Duhok for the border at 9.30am.

 I originally wanted to go to Diyarbakir in Turkey but decided to get down in Mardin instead, just a couple of hours before.
-The price was USD$25, almost 30, 000 dinar.
+The price was USD$25, almost 30, 000 Iraqi dinar.
 The distance was 265km and the journey took 8 hours in total, including 3 hours wait at the border.

-Other TRANSPORT options
+Other TRANSPORT options from Iraq to Turkey

 There is potentially a cheaper option which is to take a shared taxi from Duhok to Zakho and then take another taxi across the border to Silopi, Turkey.
 There are only a few licensed taxis available who do this route and you need to leave in the morning as usually the taxis from Zakho for Silopi leave before midday (from what I heard).